-Inspired by CTG’s commitment to the SDGs, Mahmoud Shehada, our Senior Account Manager in Gaza, motivated for an SDG event; one in several steps to strengthen and localise our global impact strategy in Gaza.
+Inspired by CTG’s commitment to the SDGs, Mahmoud Shehada, our Senior Account Manager in Gaza, motivated for the first ever Committed to Good Summit; one in several steps to strengthen and localise our global impact strategy in Gaza.

 This two-day SDG-focused workshop, which took place at the Al Mashtal Hotel in Gaza from 10-11 September 2018, aimed for practical actions to transform society at a local and global level.